 - Aspley - You'll find James Alley's brightly coloured Subliminal Landscapes covering an electrical substation on Gayford Street.

 After snapping up an appetite, stop by one of the many local cafes, bakeries or gift shops and support the colour our local businesses, makers and traders bring to Brisbane.
-Here are some tips for best hidden gems in the north, south, east and west of Brisbane.
+Use our Brisbane Explore hub to search for the latest hidden gems to eat, play and shop across our great city.